AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test/index.md

 ## Principles

-The following conventions apply to MFTF tests:
+The following conventions apply to test:

 *  One `<test>` tag is allowed per test XML file.
 *  All names within the framework are in the **PascalCase** format and must be alphanumeric.